Reconsidering the Purely Jurisdictional View of the Alien Tort Statute

 March 29, 2012

 The Alien Tort Statute is a remarkable provision.
-This thirty-three word statute lay dormant for nearly two centuries but now allows federal courts to hear claims for violations of the law of nations stemming from behavior anywhere in the world.
+This thirty-three word statute laid dormant for nearly two centuries but now allows federal courts to hear claims for violations of the law of nations stemming from a wide array of behavior.
 Such an extraordinary interpretation was far from inevitable and remains on unsteady footing.

 Keywords: Alien Tort Statute, ATS, Alien Tort Claims Act, Kiobel, Jurisdiction, Article III, Sosa, Customary International Law, International Law, CustomAccepted Paper Series